UchiTesting/MH-React/md/Notes.md

 Notes
 =====

-React is a framework made by Facebook in 2011.
+React is a library made by Facebook in 2011.

 It focuses on the usage of components.
 They are as the name imply, pieces of code that render a part of the site.
 They can be parameterized and therefore customized.
 Components may contain other components.
 It is implemented as a javascript class which has a `state = {}` and `render()` method.